 It is recommended that you reheat only once after cooking your chicken soup.
 If you have a large batch leftover in storage, make sure to carefully measure the exact amount you will need to eat in that sitting.
 Doing this will allow you to avoid wasting any of the soup.

-How Long Does it Take to Reheat Chicken Soup in The Microwave?
+How Long to microwave Soup in The Microwave?

 Reheating chicken soup takes around 3 to 4 minutes.
 The time will vary based on portion size and if the soup had been placed in the refrigerator or freezer.